lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 03:06 PM)_

-> It’s a game.
+> It's a game.
 I learned about it on television.

 **TheBlade** _(03-Sep-18 03:07 PM)_